Tips for Sensitive People to Protect Their Energy

 - If crowds are overwhelming, eat a high-protein meal beforehand (this grounds you) and sit in the far corner of, say, a theatre or party, not dead center.

-- Some empaths are highly sensitive to scents, if you are overwhelmed, for instance by perfume, nicely request that your friends refrain from wearing it around you.
-If you can’t avoid it, stand near a window or take frequent breaks to catch a breath of fresh air outdoors.
+- Some empaths are highly sensitive to scents, if you are overwhelmed, stand near a window or take frequent breaks to catch a breath of fresh air outdoors.

-If all else fails and you absorb stressful or negative energy while at a gathering when you get home take a bath or shower.
+If all else fails and you absorb stress or negativity while at a gathering when you get home bathe or shower.
 My bath is my sanctuary after a busy day.
 It washes away everything from bus exhaust to long hours of air travel to pesky symptoms I have taken on from others.
 Soaking in natural mineral springs divinely purifies all that ails.

 Dr.Orloff shares more about empaths in The Empath's Survival Guide: Life Strategies for Sensitive People